 Look at people’s comments, reviews, and questions.

-Always focus on what readers and crawlers want.
+Choose keywords with less keyword difficulty, and always focus on what readers and crawlers want.

 #2.
 Imitate what’s ranking at the top of the page